 Younger guests can be included on the inner envelope of their parents’ invitation listed by first name.
 However, children are normally not addressed on the outer envelope.
-For girls under 18, you’ll want to use “Miss.”
-Boys don’t require a title until they’re 18.
+For girls under eighteen years old, use “Miss.”
+Boys on the other hand, don’t require a title until they’re eighteen.

 To People 18 and Older

-Unless they live at home with their parents, they should receive their own invitations.
+Unless they are living at home with their parents, people that are eighteen and older should receive their own invitations.